MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

     ```

 The [`desymmetrize`](@ref) function returns three expressions.
 The first
-`omega_aibj_r` contains the terms it found redundant permutations of elsewhere
+`omega_aibj_r` contains the terms for which redundant permutations exist elsewhere
 in the original expression.
 These needs to be symmetrized to obtain the correct
 expression.
 The second term `omega_aibj_ss` contains the "self-symmetric" terms.
 These are the terms which themselves carry the symmetry requested and can be